SAP-samples/teched2023-DA271/exercises/ex1/README.md

 -   Select the menu option **Data Builder** on the left-hand side
 -   Under the **Analytic Model** tab, click on **New Analytic Model**
--   Because the system detects associated dimensions from our **4VF_SalesOrderItems**, you will see the screen below.
+-   Drag view **4VF_SalesOrderItems** from the left panel and drop it onto the canvas.
+-   The system analyzes its structure (i.e. measures, attributes & assocations) and let's you select which one to include by default
     -   **Enable** all measures and attributes, as well as the associated dimensions, and click **Import**

 ![](media/f7e27b3998798b8a4c9d74cd50059f96.png)

-We start with this minimal model and subsequently enhance it step by step.
+This is a first, minimal model that you'll subsequently enhance step by step.

 ![](media/7d207fbeab53cbd8d37cec20fe28848e.png)